The device supports

 Guard shuts down the port if that port receives a BPDU.

 Filter suppresses sending and receiving BPDUs on the port.

-Root Guard feature prevents a port from becoming the root port or a blocked
+guard prevents a port from becoming a root port or a blocked port.
+If you

 configure a port with root guard then the port receives a superior BPDU and it